01 of 10

 - When: In August or September.

-- How to Get There: Thrissur is located in central Kerala, in southern India.
-It's a two hour drive from Kochi.
+- How to get there: Thrissur is located in central Kerala, in southern India.
+It's a two-hour drive from Kochi.
 You can also travel there by train and bus.
-Swaraj Round, or Thrissur Round, is the local name for circular road around the center of the city.
+Swaraj Round, or Thrissur Round, is the local name for the circular road around the center of the city.

 02 of 10